uvaai/ml1/40 week4/40 AlphaGo/content.md

 some x-value, given a set of training examples.
-This algorithm instead tries to predict how likely the human player is to play a certain move, and how likely the program is to win the game, which are both also numbers we can use as regression targets, based on the current state of the board, i.e. which pieces are placed where.
+This algorithm instead tries to predict how likely the human player is to play a certain move, and how likely the program is to win the game, which are both also numbers we can use as regression targets, based on the current state of the board (i.e. which pieces are placed where).
 These are of course a *much* harder functions to try and learn, and they definitely won’t have a straightforward set of training examples, but it is possible.
 The algorithm still uses *gradient descent* to try and find the minimum of some cost function and the whole system actually